Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Hexdrinker.png" Align=right width=8% height=8%>

-- 750 Gold
+- 600 Gold
 - Longsword

 **Lifeline**: If your hitpoints are reduced to zero, you first gain temporary hit points equal to five times your proficiency bonus that lasts until the end of your turn.
+Your next attack then deals 2d8 additional damage.
 Once this action is used it cannot be used again until you finish a long rest.

 ---